canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

   customElements.define("cc-payment", CCPayment);
   ```

-- CanJS component will be mounted in the DOM by adding the the component tag in the HTML page:
+- CanJS components will be mounted in the DOM by adding the component tag in the HTML page:
   ```html
   <cc-payment></cc-payment>
   ```

-- CanJS component uses [can-stache] to render data in a template and keep it live.
+- CanJS components use [can-stache] to render data in a template and keep it live.

 - The properties defined in the [can-stache-element/static.props `props`] object can have default values like: